Chalarangelo/30-seconds-of-code/blog_posts/javascript-memoization.md

 cover: blog_images/cherry-trees.jpg
 excerpt: Learn different ways to memoize function calls in JavaScript as well as when to use memoization to get the best performance results.
 firstSeen: 2020-02-27T16:23:25+02:00
-lastUpdated: 2021-06-12T19:30:41+03:00
+lastUpdated: 2021-11-07T16:34:37+03:00
 ---

-Memoization is a commonly used technique that you can use to speed up your code significantly.
-It uses a cache to store results, so that subsequent calls of time-consuming functions do not perform the same work another time.
+Memoization is a commonly used technique that can help speed up your code significantly.
+This technique relies on a cache to store results for previously completed units of work.
+The purpose of the cache is to avoid performing the same work more than once, speeding up subsequent calls of time-consuming functions.
 Based on this definition, we can easily extract some criteria that can help us decide when to use memoization in our code:

-- Memoization should be mainly used to speed up slow-performing, costly or time-consuming function calls
+- Memoization is useful mainly in speeding up slow-performing, costly or time-consuming function calls
-- Memoization speeds up subsequent calls, so it is best used when you anticipate multiple calls of the same function under the same circumstances
+- Memoization speeds up subsequent calls, so it's best used when you anticipate multiple calls of the same function under the same circumstances
-- Memoization stores results in memory, therefore it should be avoided when the same function is called multiple times under very different circumstances
+- Memoization stores results in memory, so it should be avoided when the same function is called multiple times under very different circumstances

 A simple, object-oriented example of implementing memoization could be as follows: